AndreyAndreev/Experimentarium/README.md

 # Experimentarium

 Just some code experiments with unrelated between each other technologies.
-Public spike solitions, which sometime could be more useful than none.
+Public spike solutions, which sometime could be more useful than none.